Henry Heath (Mormon pioneer): Frontier lawman

 Henry Heath worked as a law enforcement officer from as early as 1862 until at least 1868.
 During that time he participated in several cases that typified the rough-hewn legal system in the American West.
 The most famous, the apprehension of a grave robber, has been widely embellished, prompting at least one article attempting to debunk some of the more fantastical claims.
 Contemporary accounts paint a much less sensational picture.

-In 1862, Henry discovered evidence of grave robbery in the city cemetery when following up on the burial of an indigent criminal (Moroni Clawson) killed in a shoot-out with other officers.
+In 1862, Henry discovered evidence of grave robbery in the city cemetery when following up on the burial of indigent criminal Moroni Clawson, who was killed in a shoot-out with other officers.
 His investigation soon led him to the house of the grave digger, Jean-Baptiste, where he found piles of clothing pilfered from graves in the cemetery.
 Henry feared that the grave-digger may have disturbed the grave of his daah Malissa, who had died within the last year.
 He apprehended Baptiste and took him to Sarah's grave site.
 Interviewed years later, Henry said he had determined to kill Baptiste on the spot if he had robbed his child's grave.
 Baptiste was able to satisfy Henry that Sarah's grave was untouched and so his life was spared.

 With Baptiste apprehended, Henry's problem quickly turned from revenge to protection.
 He reported that, "The news of our discovery and Baptiste's confession spread like wildfire and it was with difficulty that we got him to the county jail in safety."
 Baptiste had been at his macabre misdemeanors for some time and so his crimes touched hundreds in the community.
 But grave robbing, however repugnant, was not a capital offense, even in the frontier west and Baptiste's capture posed the problem of how to both protect and punish him.